-We use the 85 Kr, 222 Rn and detector material background rates from the study in [54], which assumes a 85 Kr contamination of 0.1 ppt and a 222 Rn level of 0.1 μ Bq/kg.
-While the 222 Rn rate is similar in the LZ study, the 85 Kr rate is a factor four smaller [64].
-We use the result from [54] because the assumptions entering the calculation are clearer.
-XENON100 and EXO-200 have measured the 85 Kr contamination and 222 Rn level with an accuracy of 17% [65] and 10% [56] respectively, and we assume the same accuracy will be achieved in the future.
+We use the 85 Kr, 222 Rn and detector material background rates from the study in [58], which assumes a 85 Kr contamination of 0.1 ppt and a 222 Rn level of 0.1 μ Bq/kg.
+While the 222 Rn rate is similar in the LZ study, the 85 Kr rate is a factor four smaller [68].
+We use the result from [58] because the assumptions entering the calculation are clearer.
+XENON100 and EXO-200 have measured the 85 Kr contamination and 222 Rn level with an accuracy of 17% [69] and 10% [60] respectively, and we assume the same accuracy will be achieved in the future.

 The detector material background rate is reduced by self-shielding of the liquid xenon so larger detectors, which have more xenon with which to shield, have a smaller rate.
 The rate reported here was for a DARWIN study and assumes a 14 tonne fiducial mass.
-The rate for LZ with a 5.6 tonne fiducial mass is about three times larger [55].
-As before, we use the result from [54] because the assumptions entering the calculation are clearer.
+The rate for LZ with a 5.6 tonne fiducial mass is about three times larger [59].
+As before, we use the result from [58] because the assumptions entering the calculation are clearer.
 In any case, as this rate is always subdominant, a factor three difference has an almost negligible impact on our results.
-Both the material and 222 Rn background rates begin to increase after ~ 170 keV however they always remain subdominant to the $2\nu\beta\beta$ -decay rate [54].
-The detector material rate for XENON1T is predicted to 10% [64] and we assume the same accuracy will be achieved in future experiments.
+Both the material and 222Rn background rates begin to increase after ~ 170 keV however they always remain subdominant to the $2\nu\beta\beta$ -decay rate [58].
+The detector material rate for XENON1T is predicted to 10% [68] and we assume the same accuracy will be achieved in future experiments.

 Before leaving this sub-section, we briefly comment on background sources that do not produce electronic recoils.
-It is also possible that neutrons may directly excite the 129 Xe and 131 Xe isotopes creating another background source (that neutrons can excite the signal is actually an advantage since it allows the signal region to be calibrated in a real detector).
-However, the self-shielding of the liquid xenon and a dedicated muon-veto system to reject muon-induced neutrons means that the neutron rate can be reduced to less than 10^{-3} counts/t/yr/keV [15], which is always significantly smaller than the dark matter signal rate that we consider, so this background can be safely ignored.
+It is also possible that neutrons may directly excite the 129Xe and 131Xe isotopes creating another background source (that neutrons can excite the signal is actually an advantage since at least in principle, it allows the signal region to be calibrated in a real detector).
+The self-shielding of the liquid xenon and a dedicated muon-veto system to reject muon-induced neutrons means that the neutron rate can be reduced to less than 5×10^{-5} counts/t/yr/keV for single-scatter neutrons that elastically scatter of xenon [43].
+For comparison, the dark matter signal rate that we consider in this paper is $\sim 10^{-2}$ counts/t/yr/keV for $\sigma_n^0 \simeq 10^{-40}$ cm2 (cf. fig. 6).
+Although there are no detailed studies that discuss inelastic neutron scattering (and such a study is beyond the scope of this paper), the inelastic neutron scattering cross-section is generally of the same order